-102nd Anniversary of the Battle of Dytiatyn
+102nd Anniversary Celebration Battles of Dytiatyn

 "Dytiatyn - Uniqueness and Cyclicalness"